hms-dbmi-cellenics/inframock/README.md

     make reload-data

-This will only reload input data found in `./data`.
+This will only reload input data found in `BIOMAGE_DATA_PATH`.
 It will not erase generated files present in S3 & DynamoDB like processed matrices, or plots.
 If you need a clean environment re-run inframock.

 Run `make help` for more information about available commands like python linting and autoformatting.